-Inside-Out Canada is fortunate to have many volunteers and members who dedicate their time, passion and skills to make the program what it is.
-However we also have a very dedicated staff team who work hard to connect, develop, and strengthen Inside-Out.
+Walls to Bridges is fortunate to have many leaders who dedicate their time, passion and skills to make the program what it is.
+However we also have a very dedicated staff team who work hard to connect, develop, and strengthen the Walls to Bridges program.

 Dr. Simone Weil Davis

 Walls to Bridges